danielgut1165/apcsa/Unit 1 Assignments/Unit 1.2/README.md

 ## Introduction

-This assignment is suppose to give you some hands-on practice using creating/modifying in Java.
+This assignment is supposed to give you some hands-on practice using creating/modifying in Java.
 Before starting this assignment you should be familiar with the following topics:
 - Purpose of variables in computer science
 - CamelCase Style
 - Different Primitive and Reference types
 - How to create/modify variables

 One of my expectations that I have is that you will look up information that you don't know yet.
 Some assignments include information that you haven't learned yet.
 This was done on purpose.
-Take the time to do your own research on them and do some experimenting.
+Take the time to do your research on them and experiment with them.

-**Be very caution to use AI.
+**Be very cautious about using AI.
 It is a powerful tool, but it can lead to blindly copying and pasting directly into code.
-I ask that if you use AI, to prompt it with questions, not commands.**
+I ask that if you use AI, prompt it with questions, not commands.**

-## Install instructions
+## Install Instructions

 TODO: Write the instructions to install this folder